mindy-tran/Handwriting-Classification-Linear-Regression/README.md

 *********************************************************************************
 Task 0, Set up:

-Install the required libraries for this project by running the following commands: pip install scikit-learn pip install scipy pip install numpy pip install matplotlib
+1. Install the required libraries for this project by running the following commands: pip install scikit-learn pip install scipy pip install numpy pip install matplotlib

+2. Unzip the mnist_test_train.zip into your directory to get the mnist_test.csv and mnist_train.csv files.

 *********************************************************************************